Privacy Policy

 We may share and disclose information about you to third parties as required to achieve the purpose for which it was collected by our business or as required or permitted by law.
 We may disclose your personal information to:

-• our advisors and corporate partners, contractors or developers (such as contact centres, software developers or mailing houses) who assist us in providing, managing or administering your Payright product or service (including promotions) or who maintain and develop our business systems, procedures and technology infrastructure;
+- our advisors and corporate partners, contractors or developers (such as contact centres, software developers or mailing houses) who assist us in providing, managing or administering your Payright product or service (including promotions) or who maintain and develop our business systems, procedures and technology infrastructure;

-• credit reporting bodies (see section on credit information);
+- credit reporting bodies (see section on credit information);

-• debt collection agencies and third parties to whom we may sell your debt where our standard collections activity has been unsuccessful;
+- debt collection agencies and third parties to whom we may sell your debt where our standard collections activity has been unsuccessful;

-• fraud reporting agencies including organisations that assist with fraud investigation, prevention and detection;
+- fraud reporting agencies including organisations that assist with fraud investigation, prevention and detection;

-• third parties for the purpose of verifying the information that you have provided (eg to confirm your employment details including salary or wages);
+- third parties for the purpose of verifying the information that you have provided (eg to confirm your employment details including salary or wages);

-• other third parties, where such disclosure is required, authorized or compelled by law such as government and regulatory bodies like ASIC or AUSTRAC to the extent required by law; and
+- other third parties, where such disclosure is required, authorized or compelled by law such as government and regulatory bodies like ASIC or AUSTRAC to the extent required by law; and

-• other third parties where you have given your consent or at your request.
+- other third parties where you have given your consent or at your request.

-How you can access or update personal information with Payright
+How can you access or update personal information with Payright

 Please note that we are entitled to refuse you access to your information under Australian law in circumstances including where:

-• Access would be unlawful;
+- Access would be unlawful;

-• Denying access is required or authorised by or under an Australian law or a court/tribunal order; or
+- Denying access is required or authorised by or under an Australian law or a court/tribunal order; or

 We will make every practicable effort to ensure the personal information we hold is accurate and up to date.